 Can You Get Pregnant While Taking Birth Control Pills? – Little Known Facts

 When you swallow a birth control pill, it takes 30 minutes for it to be absorbed into your bloodstream and do its contraceptive job.
-If you throw up during that half hour right after you take the pill, there’s a chance that you could get pregnant if you have sex later.
+If you throw up during that half hour right after you take the pill, there’s a chance that you could get pregnant if you are sexually active.
 This is also possible if a woman is suffering from severe diarrhea.
 If this happens, call your doctor.
 You may be okay, or you may have to take another pill right away – as a backup, you might also have to use another method of birth control for the rest of that month.
 If you should happen to become pregnant while taking birth control pills and decide that you want to have and keep your baby, there’s no need to worry about the pill’s impact on the developing fetus.
 According to the Mayo Clinic, “There’s very little evidence that exposure to the hormones in birth control pills causes birth defects.”
-However, if this happens, stop taking the pill immediately and see your doctor or health care provider.
+However, if you do find yourself pregnant, stop taking the pill immediately and see your doctor or health care provider.